practicalgo/website/content/posts/blog_internals.md

 categories:
 -  articles
 ---

-I write my blog posts in Markdown format,  and then use the excellent [Hugo](https://gohugo.io/) static site generator to generate HTML files.
+I write my blog posts in Markdown format,  and then use [Hugo](https://gohugo.io/) static site generator to generate HTML files.
 The topic of this blog post is how those HTML files are served to you.

+If you happened to come across my [GopherCon 2021 lightning talk](https://www.youtube.com/watch?v=y6VnTM1f2cc), this blog post describes the topic in all the gory detail!

 ## Background